ProdByLeak/InstallRequirements/README.md

-Drag into the folder you desire to install the requirements in and run the script.
+drag the .py into the folder with the requirements file and run it.
+Just like that, all of the requirements are installed!